 Meet and talk with author Dominica Phetteplace.

 The DVC literary contest is held annually and consists of three categories: fiction, creative nonfiction, and poetry.
 Contact one of our faculty and staff members for more information on guidelines.
-You can submit your writing in Spring 2019.

 The O’Keefe Prize is a comic contest that is held annually.
 This is a unique contest as there are many opportunities to meet with faculty and students to learn comic techniques and printing.

 Meetings are usually held at the end of the fall semester for this contest, with submissions accepted the end of January.
 Contact one of our faculty and staff members for more information.